Why You’re Not Getting Promoted (and What To Do About It)

 If your biggest priority at work is getting through your daily checklist and hitting the road by 5 PM, you’re probably not going to get promoted.
 This doesn’t mean you have to start burning the midnight oil every night, but you have to take initiative and step up to take on more when it’s needed.
 After all, you can’t act like an employee with minimal investment in a company and expect to be promoted to management.

-You’re staying at a company that you’ve outgrown
+You’re Staying at a Company that You’ve Outgrown

-Hopefully you’ve now narrowed down potential reasons why you might not be getting promoted and you’re feeling energized to do something about it!
-It’s time to put together an action plan.
-Follow these five steps to start making those promotion dreams a reality:
+Hopefully you’ve now narrowed down potential reasons why you might not be getting promoted and you’re feeling energized to do something about it.
+So, it’s time to put together an action plan.

 How will your company promote you if they don’t even know that you want a promotion?
 Make sure you’re sitting down with your boss and letting them know both your short-term and long-term goals.
 Your boss can help you achieve your goals by giving you opportunities, holding you accountable, and keeping you in mind the next time a promotion comes up.

-2. Document your success at work
+2. Document Your Success at Work

 Keep track of all of your moments of success.
 This can mean something as big as a presentation you absolutely nailed or something as small as a process you improved.
 As long as you personally championed it and it contributed to the success of the company, write it down.
-If you keep track, you’ll have plenty of success stories to bring up during your next performance review!
+If you keep track, you’ll have plenty of success stories to bring up during your next performance review.

 Is there something you can do better than anyone else?
 Maybe it’s an internal process people rely on you for or a specific area of expertise?
 If you make yourself indispensable to your organization, they’re more likely to want to promote you and keep you around.